Search Site

 Cancer Genetics

-MICROSATELLITE INSTABILITY (MSI)
+MICROSATELLITE INSTABILITY - MSI

-MICROSATELLITE INSTABILITY (MSI) ANALYSIS
+MICROSATELLITE INSTABILITY - MSI ANALYSIS

 Unstable microsatellites may occur as a result of mutations in MMR genes.
 These DNA sequences, which cannot be matched as a result of replication, repeat and accumulate, creating genomic instability.
 High MSI also increases the frequency of mutations in cancer-related genes.